hexxone/audiorbits/steam/Guide_en.md

 ║║   check and monitor the wallpaper performance with different settings ║║
 ║╠══ FOV setting
-║║   Field of View - Google if you dont know :)
+║║   Field of View - Google if you don't know :)
 ║║
 ║╠══ Scaling factor
 ║║   Maximum Unit Size for Orbit Subsets